-Various and charming locations are attainable where you can disconnect from the metropolitan chaos.
-That’s why we want to propose you some destinations not too far from the Lombard capital to discover wonderful places.
+Various and suggestive are the reachable locations where you can disconnect from the metropolitan chaos.
+That’s why we want to propose you some destinations not too many kilometers from the Lombard capital to discover wonderful places.

 Choose the destination that best suits your needs: city, mountain, lake or simply a place surrounded by nature?